926F (Spitfire): Life

 Rick McIntyre, a naturalist and former Yellowstone wolf researcher, described an incident in March 2015, in which 926F, who was pregnant, and Wolf 925 led their 11 month old pups into the territory of a rival pack in search of elk to hunt.
 After killing a cow elk and feeding their pups, 926F and Wolf 925 began to lead the pups back to their own territory, when they were spotted by the 12-member Prospect Peak Pack who began to chase them.
 Wolf 925 lured the Prospect Peak Pack away from other members of the Lamar Canyon Pack, and Wolf 925 was attacked and died of his injuries.
 Several days later, a pregnant 926F was found by 4 large males from the Prospect Peak pack.
 She stood up to the largest male, half again as large as she.
 "They were growling at each other.
 It looked certain that she would be killed.
 Then she started to wag her tail at him.
 He was confused by that.
 She romped toward him".
 And a new pack was formed, who helped raise her new pups.

 By the end of 2016, the pack was down to 926F, her two surviving daughters, and 949M.
 Though 949M mated with both 926F and her daughter, Little T, no pups resulted.
 By August, 2017, 949M died of illness, likely mange and distemper.

 926F became a very popular subject for Yellowstone wolf watchers and photographers.
 She was one of the stars of the “wolf-watching mecca” of Yellowstone and was called “Queen of Wolves”.

-In 2018, 926F ceded the role of alpha female to her daughter, who produced the first surviving pups in three years.
+In 2018, 926F ceded the role of breeding female to her daughter, who produced the first surviving pups in three years.
 Of the five black pups from that breeding season, only two survived the winter of 2017–2018.
 Her daughter and mate, and her two grandchildren were likely in the vicinity when she was shot, as there are recording of them howling shortly thereafter.